-If you suspect a medical cause for your hearing loss, promptly see an ENT doctor (also called an otologist).
+If you suspect a medical cause for your hearing loss, promptly see an ear, nose, and throat doctor.
 You may need laboratory testing to rule out inflammatory or infectious causes.
-If you lost your hearing suddenly, you may be advised by an ENT to take steroids.
+If you lost your hearing suddenly, you may be advised by your ENT to take steroids.

 If your condition can’t be treated medically, your next step is to speak to an audiologist about your options, including CROS and BiCROS.
 Similar to standard hearing aids, CROS and BiCROS can operate on batteries or are available as rechargeable devices.

 If you have single-sided deafness and another problem—like chronic ear infections or allergies to ear molds—you may need a bone-anchored hearing system or a cochlear implant.
 Find out more about bone-anchored hearing and single-sided deafness and how cochlear implants work.

 CROS hearing aids take time to get used to, and it's important to know they will not solve all the hearing problems a person may have.
 For example, they do not improve "localization" of sound—a person may still not know where a sound is originating from.
 This can be especially frustrating in an environment with a lot of background noise, which will be amplified by the devices.